How Sarah Flint designed the “perfect” Meghan Markle-approved heel

 Add Sarah Flint, a 30-year-old shoe designer, to that list.
 She’s spent the last two years perfecting the design of a $355 heel called “Perfect Pump” that blends comfort and elegance.
 And it’s been a remarkable hit, selling out repeatedly since its debut this past spring.

 Women wax lyrical about them on Instagram.
 “The placement of the heel is so perfect,” writes one user called primroserebellion.
 “The only pump I’ll ever wear,” writes mollywipf.
 Customers want to know when they will ship to Australia and Finland.
-They’ve also taken off with celebrities like Meghan Markle, Lady Gaga, Cindy Crawford, and Jane Fonda, who have all been photographed wearing them.
+They’ve also taken off with celebrities like Meghan Markle, Lady Gaga, and Karlie Kloss, who have all been photographed wearing them.

 Flint has a prestigious pedigree when it comes to design.
 She graduated from Parsons and the Fashion Institute of Technology in New York with degrees in accessories design, then trained in shoemaking in Ars Sutoria, the famed shoe academy in Milan.
 She also spent time inside a shoe factory to see how the workers crafted each pair.
 Along the way, she says, she noticed that most of the world’s best and most acclaimed designers were not interested in creating shoes for the everyday woman.